-Arsenal is a ghost station on the Paris Métro system which has been abandoned since World War II.
-Although used for training purposes, the station for the main part lies derelict and closed to the public.
+Arsenal is a ghost station on the Paris Métro system in France which has been abandoned since World War II.
+Although sometimes used for training purposes, the station is mostly derelict and closed to the public.
 It has become popular with French urban explorers but trespassers are dealt with harshly by the authorities.

-The Paris Métro was opened in 1900 and was expanded rapidly up until World War II at which point the network was quite extensive.
+The Paris Métro began construction in November 1898.
+Unlike other underground systems at the time, such as the one in London, the Paris system was designed as a network of nine lines from the beginning and so the project was a massive undertaking.
 The name comes from the original company to operate the system, La Compagnie du chemin de fer métropolitain de Paris and became shortened to Le Métropolitain and then again to Métro and is now used as a common name for various underground systems throughout the world.
 The name came from the already successful Metropolitan Railway operating in London and now part of the London Underground system.

-In total there are 303 stations and 16 lines on the Paris Métro and it is the second busiest underground system in the world after Moscow.
-The stations are located quite densely compared to similar underground systems with an average of 548 metres distance between stops.
+In total there are 303 stations and 16 lines on the Paris Métro and it is the second busiest underground system in Europe after Moscow.
+There are four additional lines now under construction.
+The stations are located quite close together when compared to similar underground systems with an average of 548 metres distance between stops.